GeorginaCarlisle/GeorginaCarlisle/README.md

 # Georgina Carlisle

-## Junior Full Stack Software Developer
+## Junior Software Enginer

 ---

 ## About Me

-Hi, I am Georgina Carlisle, a Junior Full Stack Software Developer currently undertaking a Diploma in Full Stack Software Development with Code Institute.
-I enjoy working with HTML, CSS, JavaScript and Python, and using UX design, Design Thinking and Agile methodologies to plan and develop projects.
+Hi, I am Georgina Carlisle, a Junior Software Engineer.
+I particularly enjoy working with JavaScript, React.JS, CSS and HTML and also have experience working with Python and Django.

-I am transitioning into software development from the education sector, bringing with me experience and a real love of supporting, motivating and helping others to progress.
+I work to a high level, utilising UX design and design thinking and ensuring a quality user experience that is accessible and responsive, as well as validated, well-organised code with comprehensive documentation.
+I love to work as part of a team, following Agile methodologies, getting to know my colleagues, and working out how I can best contribute.

-I am eager to continue my learning, further develop my tech skills and contribute to projects that make a positive contribution to the world.
+Pushing forwards at every opportunity, I love learning new skills as well as deepening my knowledge so that I can identify the best solutions.
+I have recently completed a Diploma in Full Stack Software Development with Code Institute, transitioning into software development from education and bringing with me experience and a real love of supporting, motivating and helping others to progress.

 To get in touch, please connect with me on [LinkedIn](https://www.linkedin.com/in/georgina-carlisle-617b58268/).